 There is more than one way to trigger an incident.
 In the PagerDuty web UI, you can trigger an incident on any service's page or on the Incidents page.
 There are two integration types — API and email — and each can be used to trigger an incident as well.

 In order for an incident to trigger, someone must be on-call per the service's escalation policy.
 If no one is on-call an incident will not trigger.

 Manually opening an incident on a service will trigger an incident and notify the on-call responder.
 A common use case for this is to test notification rules, or to contact the on-call person to let them know about an issue on a particular service.

 There are two places in PagerDuty where you can manually trigger an incident:

 - On the Incidents page, click New Incident.

-In the Create Incident dialog, you can optionally choose an escalation policy or a user.
+In the Create Incident dialog, you can optionally choose an escalation policy or a user from their respective tabs.
 This selection will override the service's escalation policy, and the incident will notify the escalation policy or user you've selected.

 If you assign a manually triggered incident to yourself, PagerDuty will not notify you.
 The incident will be in an Acknowledged state since it is understood that you are aware of the incident and working to resolve it.

 If a service has an email integration, you can trigger an incident by sending an email to the integration's email address.
 To view an email integration's address go to Services Service Directory, select the service, click service's Integrations tab and look in the Integration Key field.

 When you send an email to the integration email address, an incident will trigger on that service.
 The incident will appear in the Incidents tab.